 Conferment of titles

-In accordance with Section 19.17 of the Statutes of the University, Senate has responsibility for the conferment of the title of Professor Emeritus or Honorary Professor, Reader or Lecturer, or such other title.
+In accordance with Ordinance 8.4(f), Senate has responsibility for the conferment of the title of Professor Emeritus or Honorary Professor, Reader or Lecturer, or such other title.

 Honorary Professor, Reader or Lecturer